pokemon-it/docs/README.md

 | 17 | 0.7  |

 - NFT will continue generate reward even after round 17 and capped by 200% of nft value.
 - Each round lasts 7 days.
-Users may claim rewards only after the round ends.
-During an running round, users can view accumulated rewards in real time but not allow to claim.
+Users may claim rewards only after that round ends.
+During an running round, users can view accumulated rewards in real time but not allow to claim it.
 - if user surrended before round end, he will lost accumulative reward of that round.
 - Example 1.
 At day 17 * 7 th, total payout percentage is 60.34%.
 - Example 2. no payout when user unstake nft at day 3.